Online Matching Frameworks under Stochastic Rewards, Product Ranking, and Unknown Patience: Negative Results

-Consider, e.g., a simple bipartite graph with a single offline vertex $u$, and $n$ online vertices arriving in any order.
+We start with a simple example demonstrating the notion of stochasticity gap, where the bipartite graph has a single offline vertex $u$, and $n$ online vertices arriving in any order.
 Suppose $p_{uv} = 1/n$ and $w_{uv}=1$ for all online vertices $v\in V$.
 The LP given by~\eqref{eq:lpadv-1matchu}--\eqref{eq:lpadv-tprobes} can assign $x_{uv}=1$ for all edges, achieving an objective value of $1$.
 However, the best any online algorithm can do is probe the single edge $(u,v)$ whenever vertex $v$ arrives online, which matches the single offline vertex $u$ with probability $1-1/e$.
 Thus, it is impossible for any online algorithm to guarantee a matching of expected weight better than $(1-1/e)$ times the LP value.
 This establishes a stochasticity gap of $1-1/e$ for this formulation, and suggests that if we wish to beat the $1-1/e$ barrier, we must use a different LP benchmark.
 However, the stochasticity gap for the LP of~\eqref{eq:lpadv-1matchu}--\eqref{eq:lpadv-tprobes} is even worse.
-To establish this, we first cite a result about random graphs due to~\citet{bb95randgraph}. \begin{lemma}[Theorem~14 of~\citet{bb95randgraph}] Let $G$ be a random bipartite graph with both partitions of size $n$ and where each edge exists independently with probability $p=1/n$.
-Let $\gamma$ be the solution to the equation $\gamma = e^{-\gamma}$.
-Then, the largest independent set of $G$ has size $n(2\gamma+\gamma^{2}))[1+o(1)]$ with probability $1-o(1)$. \end{lemma}
+To establish this, we consider a complete bipartite graph with $n$ vertices on each side, and edge probabilities $1/n$; a result on random graphs then implies~\Cref{thm:mehtalpstochgap}, whose proof is in \Cref{sec:deferred_proofs}.